Zadarski list

-Zadarski list is a Croatian daily newspaper.
-It is the first daily newspaper published in Zadar.
+Zadarski list is a Croatian daily newspaper based in Zadar.

 Zadarski list started on 3 November 1994 as a weekly.
 At that time, it was focused on the news from Zadar and the Zadar County, reaching a circulation of 12,000.
 Zadarski list became a daily newspaper on 21 December 1998, and switched to wider coverage of events in Croatia and the world.